Cardamom black, Amomum subulatum

 - black cardamom has a bitter, tart-smoky taste

 - for meat or vegetable dishes

 Cardamom black has a tart, bitter, and smoky taste.
 It smells like eucalyptus and is an intense spice with a characteristic smoky aroma during drying over an open fire.
 Please use it sparingly.
 This spice is a popular ingredient in traditional Indian spice blends like Garam Masala.

 Brown cardamom in Indian cuisine

-Brown cardamom an interesting spice
+Brown cardamom is an exciting spice.

 You can complete the smoky and tart aroma of brown cardamom with cloves and cinnamon.
 It also goes well with Ajowan, Sichuan pepper, nutmeg, star anise, black pepper, and fennel.

-Black Cardamom vs green
+Black Cardamom vs. green

 Black Cardamom also bears the names brown Cardamom or Nepal-Cardamom.
 It comes from the eastern Himalayan states of Nepal and Bhutan.
 It is not to be confused with the small green cardamom capsules.
 They are descended from plants of the same plant family, the ginger plants - Zingiberaceae, but are very different in taste and appearance.
-They are two different spices.
+They are two other spices.

-The Nepal-Cardamom has a bitter, tart-smokey taste
+The Nepal-Cardamom has a bitter, tart-smokey taste.